Shifty Business: Fredericton Fest Turns Inf4rno

 “It’s mostly my personal taste to encourage the other women that are capable of playing music to do it,” she said.
 “And I think the more females they see playing, maybe by osmosis they’ll develop the confidence to write their own music.
 I know there are a lot of girls around Fredericton that are creative and musical, but they need an extra little push to say ‘oh fuck, I can start a band.
 Why didn’t I start a band already?’”

-One thought on “Shifty Business: Fredericton Fest Turns Inf4rno”
+1 thoughts on “Shifty Business: Fredericton Fest Turns Inf4rno”

 1. Pingback: Jot Notables: Secret East’s Five Weekend Highlights | Secret East